peterhinch/micropython-touch/optional/chess/README.md

 The quality of gameplay is variable and drops off in the endgame.
 It habitually misses obvious mate-in-one situations.
-I have no experience of chess coding; if you have, please submit changes
+I have no experience of chess coding; if you have, please submit improvements
 [to the Sunfish fork](https://github.com/jacklinquan/micropython-sunfish).

 # Note for developers